Getting started

 More details about the use of StormWeaver can be found in the following sections:

-- About a quick high level overview of how the project is constructed from a users perspective
+- A quick high-level overview of how the project is constructed from a user's perspective

-- About the configuration options supported by the default scripting framework
+- The configuration options supported by the default scripting framework

-- About what functions are avaialble in the scenario scripts
+- What functions are available in the scenario scripts